jsmecham/tumblr-status-board-panel/README.md

-# Tumblr Widget for Status Board
+# Tumblr Status Board Panel

 This Sinatra app can be used to pull in follower counts of your blogs hosted by [Tumblr](http://tumblr.com) and display them on your